 The engine room can be accessed from a teak hatch in the cockpit, just forward the dining table and cockpit lazarette access.
 The engine room is spacious and there is easy access to most major components.
 The M64 comes standard with a 21.5 kW/ 60 Hz. generator.

-The lazarette can be accessed either via the latched door on the stern, or a hatch under the removable dining table in the aft deck.
-The lazarette is surprisingly large for a yacht of 65’; it is a full-beam stowage space, and extends forward from the transom to about where the cockpit separates from the salon.
+The lazarette can be accessed either via the latched door on the stern or a hatch under the removable dining table in the aft deck.
+The lazarette is surprisingly large for a yacht of 65’ (19.81 m).
+It is a full-beam stowage space and extends forward from the transom to about where the cockpit separates from the salon.
 The floors have teak-like non-skid surfaces.

 The Maritimo M64 was built for the rugged sea conditions found off the east coast of Australia where 5,000 miles of Pacific Ocean come rolling in.
 This vessel is built to ride up and down the coast far offshore in comfort and safety.